ElliotKillick/qvm-create-windows-qube/README.md

             - This would allow us to interchange data between Dom0 and the VM without worring about another Shellshock
     - Not mentioned on GSoC listing; but would probably have to port install.sh to SaltStack
         - As others have mentioned, SaltStack is not beginner friendly so some help here would be appreciated
+- [ ] Use wiminfo command to identify what version and editions of Windows an ISO contains
+    - Works just like DISM on Windows
+    - As simple as 1.
+Mount ISO 2. wiminfo install.wim (Parses XML into neat list)
 - [ ] Put this todo list into GitHub issues

+## End Goal

+Have feature similar (or superior) to VMWare's Windows "Easy Install" feature on Qubes: https://www.youtube.com/watch?v=1OpDXlttmE0